-Balkan has received several awards and grants for his work, including the International Development Research Center Grant in 1996 to study the effects of short term capital flows on the Turkish economy.
-He teaches economic development, international finance and political economy of the Middle East at Hamilton and has lectured as a visiting professor at Bilkent University in Ankara and Sabanci University in Istanbul, Turkey.
+Erol Balkan's current research focuses on the formation of middle classes through education and financial liberalization in developing countries.
+He has received several awards and grants for his work, including the International Development Research Center Grant in 1996 to study the effects of short term capital flows on the Turkish economy.
+Balkan teaches economic development, international finance and political economy of the Middle East at Hamilton and has lectured as a visiting professor at Bilkent University in Ankara and Sabanci University in Istanbul, Turkey.

 Emily Conover’s current research interests include health policy, corruption and formal and informal labor markets, among other topics in applied microeconomics.
 She grew up in Colombia and came to the United States for her undergraduate studies at Wellesley College.
 She then studied economics at the University of Paris I Pantheon-Sorbonne and went on to earn her doctorate in economics from U.C.
 Berkeley.